DebasishDhal/Thesis_Repository/README.md

-# Retrieval of Earth's Atmospheric Properties using INSAT-3DR satellite data
+# Title - Retrieval of Earth's Atmospheric Properties using INSAT-3DR satellite data
-This repository consists of codes I wrote for my MSc thesis work
+This repository consists of codes I wrote for my MSc thesis work.

 ## AIM
 ### 1) To predict cloud properties using the readings from INSAT-3DR geostationary satellite. <br>
 ### 2) To study clouds based on the data of CloudSat.

 ## Motivation
-INSAT-3DR produces full-disk image of the Indian side of hte globe, every half an hour with a resolution of 1km, 4km and 8km.
-If we are succesful, we can have new new full-disk maps of cloud properties every half an hour.
+INSAT-3DR produces full-disk image of the Indian side of the globe, every half an hour with a resolution of 1km, 4km and 8km, depending on the channel.
+If we are succesful in predicting cloud properties from INSAT-3DR radiometric data, we can have new full-disk maps of cloud properties every half an hour.
+By cloud properties , I refer to Cloudy/Clear classification, Cloud top height and Cloud total thickness regression.

 ## Challenge
-INSAT-3DR, like all satellites that employ passive scanning, do not measure any meteorological parameter directly, they just measure the radiometric data that is incident on them.
-It is our job ot retrieve useful meteorological properties from the reading.
-How to retrieve cloud properties from radiometric data?
+INSAT-3DR, like all satellites that employ passive scanning, does not measure any meteorological parameter directly, it just measures the radiometric data that is incident on them.
+It is our job ot retrieve useful meteorological properties from the radiometric readings.

+**How to retrieve cloud properties from radiometric data?**

 ## Solution
 CloudSat satellite (a polar satellite), a NASA-operated satellite dedicated for observations of clouds, measures all the cloud-properties that we want to retrieve.
-CloudSat is a polar satellite, it means it orbits around earth, scanning the atmosphere just below it.
-So, we have full-disk radiometric data from INSAT-3DR and cloud-related data from CloudSat.
+CloudSat is a polar satellite, it means it orbits around earth, scanning the atmosphere just below it (instantenous pixel size is approximately 1.3 km × 1.7 km).
+So, we have full-disk radiometric data from INSAT-3DR and cloud-related data from CloudSat concentrated on thin lines along the CloudSat orbits.
 This is shown in the image below, where for a given day all the CloudSat orbits are shown superimposed with the INSAT-3DR coverage area.
 <p align="center">
   <img src="cloudsatorbit/Multi orbit groundtrack with INSAT3DR.png" alt="Multiple CloudSat orbits superimposed on INSAT-3DR coverage area.">
 </p>

-The cloud related data from CloudSat was colloacted against the radiometric readings from INSAT-3DR.
-This gives us a dataset which related teh radiometric data with the equivalent cloud property.
+The cloud-related data from CloudSat was collocated against the radiometric readings from INSAT-3DR.
+This gives us a dataset which related the radiometric data with the equivalent cloud property.
 For example, a cloudy pixel will have less brightness temperature and higher albedo as compared to a clear pixel.
-The resulting data was fed into ML algorightms (XGBoost and Random Forest) so that we can get cloud properties from radiometric data from INSAT-3DR alone.
+The resulting combined data was fed into ML algorigthms (XGBoost and Random Forest), to produce models that can predict cloudy/clear classificaiton, cloud top height and cloud total height from INSAT-3DR radiometric data alone.

 ## Collocation process
 Collocations folder contains collocation code for INSAT-3DR 1B-IMAGER and CloudSat 2B-CLDCLASS data.
 The goal is to collocate pixels close by spatially and temporally, and collect radiometric information about the pixel from INSAT-3DR file and cloud related data from CloudSat file.
 I've included codes to collocate one file at a time and files of entire day at a time (fully automated).
 In the examples, there's an example notebook, 3 cells are present there, each containing code for single file collocation.
 In the first 2 cells, the permission to collocate was denied, while it was granted in the 3rd cell.
 This process has been fully automated in the fulldaycollocation code.
 For an entire day it takes around 40-120 hours.

-The goal of the collocation process is to generate a dataset which has radiometric data and the correponding cloud-related data.
+The goal of the collocation process is to generate a dataset which has radiometric data against the correponding cloud-related data.
 The cloud-related data includes (No. of separate cloud layers, their top and base height, type).
 Thus it gives us relation between radiometric data and cloud-related data.
 Below is a map used in the manual collocation process. **In the map below, the datetime in which CloudSat passes over INSAT-3DR coverage area matches with the acquisition datetime of the INAT-3DR.
 Thus, this particular combination of CloudSat and INSAT-3DR files can be collocated**.

 <p align="center">
   <img src="cloudsatorbit/Actual photo used in collocation INSAT cloudsat combined.png" alt="CloudSat orbit superimposed on INSAT-3DR coverage area.">
 </p>

-Our goal is to use the radiometric data to predict the cloud-parameters, i.e. Cloudy/Clear (Whether a pixel has clouds or not), Cloud top height and Total Cloud thickness over a pixel of area 4km × 4km.
+Our goal is to use the radiometric data to predict the cloud-parameters, i.e. Cloudy/Clear (Whether a pixel has clouds or not), Cloud top height and Total Cloud thickness over the Indian side of the globe, with a pixel size of 4km × 4km.

 ## Cloud/Clear Classification Model

 - Day-time model to predict cloudy/clear classification has an overall accuracy of 79.84%, which predicts 71.06% of all clear pixels and 84.95% of the cloudy pixels correctly.
 - Night-time model to predict cloudy/clear classification has an overall accuracy of 78.90%, which predicts 73.48% of all clear pixels and 82.18% of the cloudy pixels correctly.
+- Separate day and night time models are used since some channels (VIS and SWIR) do not operate at night time, since they are depend on reflected sunlight for their readings.
 - Our models are compared with the classification produced by IMD.
 We cross-checked the classifications of IMD against the observed readings from CloudSat.
 - It was found that IMD cloudy/clear classificaion has an overall accuracy of 77.18%, with an accuracy of 74% with clear pixels and 79% with cloudy pixels.